 Primary tabs

-The PhD degree is a minimum of three years of full-time research with an individual supervisor.
+The PhD degree requires a minimum of three years of full-time research with an individual Supervisor.
 At the end of their degree, students will produce a written thesis, which will be assessed by independent experts, and examined with a viva.
-This is the principal research degree offered in the Department of Zoology and the great majority of our students are registered for it.
+This is the principal research degree offered in the Department of Zoology.

-Most candidates taking this option start in October, to take advantage of Departmental and University induction programmes, but admission in January or April is also possible.
+Most candidates taking this course start in October to take advantage of Departmental and University induction programmes, but admission in January or April is also possible.

 Learning Outcomes